succinctlabs/sp1/book/docs/writing-programs/cycle-tracking.mdx

 This will log the cycle count for `block name` and include it in the `ExecutionReport` in the `cycle_tracker` map.

-### Profiling the ZKVM
+### Profiling a ZKVM program

-Profiling the VM is a good way to get an understanding of what is bottlenecking your program, note only one program may be profiled at a time.
+Profiling a zkvm program is a good way to get an understanding of what is bottlenecking your program, note only one program may be profiled at a time.

 To profile a program, you have to setup a script to execute the program, many examples can be found in the repo, such as this ['fibonacci'](https://github.com/succinctlabs/sp1/blob/12f212e386ae4c2da30cf6a61a7d87615d56bdac/examples/fibonacci/script/src/main.rs#L22) script.

 Once you have your script it should contain the following code:
 ```rs
     // Execute the program using the `ProverClient.execute` method, without generating a proof.